orooba00/InterfaceIlluminators/README.md

 # InterfaceIlluminators
 ## Substack
 ### What is substack?
-    Substack is an online platform that allows writers and creators to publish newsletters directly to subscribers.
+> Substack is an online platform that allows writers and creators to publish newsletters directly to subscribers.
+Substack promotes community interaction and helps foster direct relationships between writers and their subscribers worldwide!
+The app’s unique features create a stress-free environment, successfully helping publishers monetize their work without the pressure of deadlines or compromising their creativity.
 ### Current features
     * Substack supports community moderation and publishers can set the rules for engagement within their communities.
     * Readers have control over who they subscribe to and interact with, helping to foster direct relationships between publisher and reader.